nozomione/BE-discuttion/Remove Multiplexed as modality.md

 - [x] Look up: [List Comprehension w/ if](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)
   - Additionally, read [Nested List Comprehensions](https://docs.python.org/3/tutorial/datastructures.html#nested-list-comprehensions)
 - [ ] Look up: Class methods
-- [x] Take what is in github markdown file and place in this document (HackMD)
+- [x] Take what is in github markdown file and place in this document
 - [x] Create a space under each question for an answer
 - [x] Look at where / how we use `Sample.Model.MULTIPLEXED` this might be covered in your original notes (see **Nozomi's Note** section below)
 - From david: Prepare intro to loading of multiplexed samples